hackgptdeveloper/hackgptdeveloper.github.io/_posts/2024-12-04-heart-by-hypotrochoid-explore.md

 ```
+	First we get one of the point on the hypotrochoid:

             const { x: x1, y: y1 } = getPointOnHypotrochoid(i, totalPoints);

+	then we get another point on the hypotrochoid jumping further by "skip" steps:

             const { x: x2, y: y2 } = getPointOnHypotrochoid((i * skip) % totalPoints, totalPoints);

+	then we join the two point:

             ctx.moveTo(x1, y1);
             ctx.lineTo(x2, y2);
 ```